gvwilson/thirdbit/src/fiction/iffy/index.md

 Two broken windows sulked on either side of one that was somehow unbroken.
 Water geysered in irregular spurts from a buried pipe amidst scorched and scattered cobblestones.
-Someone with two net bags of groceries walked as quickly as they could without running, head down and one shoulder brushing against the wall.
+Someone with two net bags of groceries walked as quickly as they could without running, head down and one shoulder against the wall.
 Two Marines turned their heads as the bus passed—she ducked down for that—then went back to their patrol.
-They were both too tall to be Honesty, but Iffy watched them through the tinted window anyway until the bus turned a corner and started down the long slope that led to the dock.
+They were both too tall to be Honesty, but Iffy watched them through the tinted window anyway until the bus turned a corner and started down the long slope that led to the harbor.

 "Now comes the hard part,"
 Wales said quietly.